jayramin/packtbooks/README.md

 for use this project follow below command

-npm i
+1) npm i
-composer update
+2)composer update
-php artisan migrate
+3)php artisan migrate
-php artisan db:seed
+4)php artisan db:seed

 for data base there is a SQL file named as